 Our Public Works Department is working hard to make driving safer and easier in snowy weather.
 When a snow-removal operation is underway, Public Works employees work around the clock to provide the best possible service to the residents of Long Branch.

-Here Are Some Helpful Hints To Make "Snow" Business Less Frustrating
+Helpful Hints To Make "Snow" Business Less Frustrating

 Depending on the duration and amount of snowfall, city trucks may plow your street several times.
 As snow rolls off our plows, it sometimes accumulates in driveway aprons.
 Shovel snow to the right side of your driveway (facing the street) to minimize the amount of snow entering your driveway.

 - Shovel and/or blow snow from your sidewalk onto the lawn, not into the street.
 This will also help minimize being plowed back in.